 A white collar investigation can be conducted at both the State and Federal level and will often times overlap.
 Many local law enforcement agencies have specialized investigators that handle white collar cases.
 The federal government will often conduct investigations through the FBI, IRS, DEA and ATF.
 Federal agents may work in conjunction with local law enforcement groups in conducting dual investigations.

-I have an extensive background in white collar investigations and defending persons accused of fraud.
-I am a former law clerk with the Hinton & Bailey Law Firm where I assisted in defending dozens of federal and state white collar cases.
-I quickly established himself as a prosecutor in the Identity Theft Division and eventually as felony chief prosecutor in the White Collar Crimes Division.
-I have conducted hundreds of investigations into allegations like fraud, bribery, money laundering, identity theft, mortgage fraud and cyber crime.
-I know how the government will come after his clients and how to level the playing field.
+Wes Rucker has an extensive background in white collar investigations and defending persons accused of fraud.
+He is a former law clerk with the Hinton & Bailey Law Firm where he assisted in defending dozens of federal and state white collar cases.
+He quickly established himself as a prosecutor in the Identity Theft Division and eventually as felony chief prosecutor in the White Collar Crimes Division.
+Mr. Rucker has conducted hundreds of investigations into allegations like fraud, bribery, money laundering, identity theft, mortgage fraud and cyber crime.
+He knows how the government will come after his clients and how to level the playing field.